shashwatak/satellite-js/README.md

 How this was written
 --------------------

 I took advantage of the fact that Python and JavaScript are nearly semantically identical.
 Most of the code is just copied straight from Python.
-Drandon Rhodes did me the favor of including semi-colons on most of the lines of code.
+Brandon Rhodes did me the favor of including semi-colons on most of the lines of code.
 JavaScript doesn't support multiple values returned per statement, so I had to rewrite the function calls.
 Absolutely none of the mathematical logic had to be rewritten.

 Testing
 -------